Nodefusion/NodefusionPortal.UserManual/README/Organizations/Permissions.md

 ## Permissions

-Users can see information regarding permissions and event request additional permissions for users.
+Users can see information regarding organization permissions and event request permissions for users.
 There are two pages that work with permission: Permission List and Grant Permission.